JuliaDiff/Capstan.jl/README.md

 This package is a prototype, and generally will not be usable by normal users until a stable version of Cassette is released (hopefully in the Julia 1.x timeframe).

+Capstan takes the stance that users should only ever have to think about the differentiability of their *algorithms*, not their *code*.

 Planned features include:

 - forward-mode and reverse-mode operation